-- requiring the use of personal protective equipment, such as impervious gloves and NIOSH approved respirators,
+- Requiring the use of personal protective equipment and engineering controls,

-EPA has permitted limited manufacture of new chemical nanoscale materials through the use of administrative orders or Significant New Use Rules (SNUR) under TSCA.
-The Agency has also allowed the manufacture of new chemical nanoscale materials under the terms of certain regulatory exemptions, but only in circumstances where exposures were tightly controlled to protect against unreasonable risks (using, for example, the protective equipment and environmental release limitations discussed above).
+EPA has permitted limited manufacture of new chemical nanoscale materials through the use of consent orders or Significant New Use Rules (SNUR) under TSCA.
+The Agency has also allowed the manufacture of new chemical nanoscale materials under the terms of certain regulatory exemptions, but only in circumstances where exposures were tightly controlled to protect against unreasonable risks (using, for example, the exposure and environmental release limitations discussed above).

 Information Gathering Rule